 Don’t Wander or Overexert Yourself

 Whatever you do, avoid wandering far from your vehicle looking for assistance unless help is visible.
 Remember, other cars (if you are on the side of a road) may not be able to see you.
 Most blizzards are accompanied by high winds and whiteout conditions.
-This means you can become disorientated after just a few steps away from the vehicle.
+This means you can become disoriented after just a few steps away from the vehicle.
+This is another reason why it's also good to stock up on the necessary survival gear for winter driving.

 Set up Emergency Signals